praweshd/sign_language_detection/README.md

 python train.py
 ```

-WE do not have our saved model uploaded, so once you have trained your model, you can compute the test accuracy by running:
+We do not have our saved model uploaded, so once you have trained your model, you can compute the test accuracy by running:
 ```bash
 python test.py
 ```